slipke/csm_ss15_sem_team_vagrant/puppet.md

 ## Open Source Puppet

-Open Source Puppet is the basic for Puppet Enterprise as described in "What is Puppet?"
+Open Source Puppet is the basic for Puppet Enterprise as described in ["What is Puppet?"](#what-is-puppet)

 ## Puppet Enterprise

-Puppet Enterprise extends the basic Open Source Puppet by Apps to make management and distribution of enterprise infrastructure easier.
+Puppet Enterprise extends the basic Open Source Puppet by apps to make management and distribution of enterprise infrastructure easier.
 Some apps are i.e. used to monitor, track, distribute and manage nodes.

 # Setup Open Source Puppet